AASF-IIITM/Women_Safety_App_Encoders/README.md

 # Women_Safety_App_Encoders
 ## Description
-Recently in these times, we come across various cases where womem are being molested, harassed, and even raped.
+Recently in these times, we come across various cases where women are being molested, harassed, and even raped.
 And for worst, these numbers are very high.
-So we build a women safety app for the protection of you and your well-wishers.
+So we build a women's safety app for the protection of you and your well-wishers.
 This app will help you in tracking your loved ones who are in danger and also allows you to share your location when you are in danger.
-Also allows you to find nearby police station around you with just one tap.
-It also allows to play Police siren to scare away the intruders and also you can share suspicious activity photos with your friends.
+Also allows you to find a nearby police station around you with just one tap.
+It also allows playing Police siren to scare away the intruders and also you can share suspicious activity photos with your friends.

   <img src="screenshots/Screenshot_20200208-224333.png" width="200" height ="400">  <img src="screenshots/Screenshot_20200208-234847.png" width="200" height ="400">  <img src="screenshots/Screenshot_20200208-234852.png" width="200" height ="400">  <img src="screenshots/Screenshot_20200208-235016.png" width="200" height ="400">

+## Demo Video

+* <a href="https://www.linkedin.com/posts/sayantan-banerjee-iiitgwalior_presentation-video-womensafety-activity-6744165353980477442-d-0S/"> **Video presentation post** </a>

 ## Usage
 For installation and usage of this application